flyxiv/ffxiv_simhelper_issues/README.md

 # ffxiv_simbot_issues

-Where we organize public issues for improving the application FFXIV_SIMHELPER
+Where we organize public issues for improving the application FFXIV_SIMHELPER!